matiaskorhonen/monit/README.md

 ## License and copyright

-Copyright (c) 2010 - 2013 Matias Korhonen & contributors
+Copyright © 2010 - 2013 Matias Korhonen & contributors

 Licensed under the MIT license, see the LICENSE file for details.